Fantomas42/django-blog-zinnia/README.rst

 media directory or make a copy named **zinnia**, but if want to change this value, define ZINNIA_MEDIA_URL in the settings.py as appropriate.

-And don't forget to serve this url.
+And don't forget to serve this URL.

-Urls
+URLs
 ----

 Add the following lines to your project's urls.py in order to display the